 Today seemed the perfect occasion to write about a wonderful English winery called Chapel Down.
-I’ve been meaning to write about these wines for a long time, having tasted them about two years ago during a trade fair in New York.
+I first tasted these wines years ago at a Vinexpo event.

 Chapel Down is located in Tenterden, in the Kent countryside.
 They make sparkling wines using both traditional grapes – Chardonnay, Pinot Noir and Pinot Meunier and the traditional method.
 The chalky white soils and climate allow for these grapes to thrive in this area.
 They both own vineyards and buy grapes from other growers from Essex to Hampshire in a quest to make a balanced house style.
 Their winemaker Josh Donaghay-Spire is looking to make wines that are fresh, vibrant and balanced.